dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 You're not entitled to them until they vest.
 If you choose to purchase early the company retains the right to repurchase those shares at strike price if you're terminated.
-Even if there is a spread between strike price and current market value the company will not repurchase the shares at the higher value.
+Even if there is a spread between strike price and current market value the company will repurchase the shares at the lower value.

 ## Taxes